pfxuan/lustrefs/README.md

 here are the recommended steps required to make the system work:

-  * After making the XML changes above, and before (re)staring Hadoop, create a directory on Lustre that is world-writeable (e.g. `/mnt/lustre/hadoop`).
+  * After making the XML changes above, and before (re)staring Hadoop, create a directory on Lustre that is **world-writeable** (e.g. `chmod 777`).
-    This directory should be the
-    same as the value of `fs.lustrefs.mount` in the XML files.
+    This is the directory specified in the `fs.lustrefs.mount` parameter in the XML file(s).
     Hadoop (and ecosystem services)
-    will make properly-owned directories under this directory upon (re)start.
+    will make properly-owned subdirectories under this directory upon (re)start.
-    Once the various services are known to be working, the permissions of this directory can be rolled back.
-The final ownership of the directory is not important.
+    Once the various services are known to be working, the permissions of this directory can be rolled back to be less permissive (e.g. `chmod 755`).
+    The final ownership of the directory is not important, but we recommend setting the ownership to 'root' or one of the hadoop service accounts.
   * All UNIX accounts used for Hadoop services (e.g. 'yarn' or 'mapred') need to be created on the Lustre MGS/MDS.
     Specifically, the UIDs/GIDs, and group memberships of the Hadoop UNIX service accounts, need to be mirrored on the Lustre MGS/MDS.
-  * A directory for the 'yarn' user (named 'yarn') will have to be created and `chown`ed in the `{$fs.lustrefs.mount}/user` directory.
+  * If the YARN service is run by the 'yarn' user, a directory for the 'yarn' user will have to be created and `chown`ed in the `{$fs.lustrefs.mount}/user` directory.
+Example:
+    `mkdir /mnt/lustre/hadoop/user/yarn; chown yarn. /mnt/lustre/hadoop/user/yarn`
+    Other Hadoop ecosystem services may need similar directories created.

 ###MULTI-TENANT SETUP